Shell halves Singapore refining capacity, to change chemical feedstock

 By Florence Tan

-SINGAPORE, Nov 23 (Reuters) - Royal Dutch Shell RDSa.L has halved its crude processing capacity at its Singapore hub and reduced fuel exports, executives said on Tuesday, as the major shifts away from fossil fuels to cut emissions and meet global low-carbon energy needs.
+SINGAPORE, Nov 23 (Reuters) - Royal Dutch Shell RDSa.L has halved its crude processing capacity at its Singapore hub and reduced fuel exports, executives said on Tuesday, as the major transits from fossil fuels to cut emissions and meet global low-carbon energy needs.

-The refinery on Pulau Bukom would continue to produce naphtha for its ethylene unit, Shirley Yap, senior vice president of chemicals and products at Shell Singapore, told reporters.
+The refinery on Pulau Bukom will continue to produce naphtha for its ethylene unit, Shirley Yap, senior vice president of chemicals and products at Shell Singapore, told reporters.

-Shell has also started testing new chemical feedstocks - pyrolysis oil and bionaphtha - at the cracker, she said.
+Shell has also started testing new chemical feedstocks - pyrolysis oil and bionaphtha - at the cracker, she said, as the major aims to supply olefins with lower carbon footprint to customers like Japanese chemical maker Asahi Kasei Corp 3407.T.

 Shell is a key fuel supplier in Asia and the drop in exports has tightened supplies and propelled margins for refiners in the region back to pre-pandemic levels in recent months.
 DUB-SIN-REF